irmen/Pyro4/examples/blobserver/Readme.txt

 but not Windows) you'll benefit even more from optimized data transfer.

+Note:
+Performance of the download via iterator is almost identical to the normal transfer speed of regular python/pyro calls.

+Note:
-Note: the only "security" on the raw socket interface is that you have to know the id of a data file that you want to obtain.
+the only "security" on the raw socket interface is that you have to know the id of a data file that you want to obtain.
 It's not advised to use this example as-is in a production environment.